medikoo/deferred/README.md

 			}
 		},
 		function (result) {
-			// play with result
+			// play with final result
 		}
 	).end();

 <a name="comparision" />
 ### Comparision with other solutions that take non promise approach

-It's just examples from documentation of other solutions rewritten deferred/promise way.
+Following are examples from documentation of other solutions rewriten deferred/promise way.
 You'll be the judge, which solution you find more powerful and friendly.

 <a name="comparision-to-step" />
 #### Step -> https://github.com/creationix/step

-First example from [README](https://github.com/creationix/step/blob/master/README.markdown), using chained promises:
+First example from Step [README](https://github.com/creationix/step/blob/master/README.markdown), using chained promises:

 	all(
 		a2p(fs.readFile, __filename, 'utf-8'),